Mythri532/docker/Readme1.md

 1.To start docker

   systemctl start docker

 2.To pull image from repository

   docker pull centos

   docker pull ubuntu

 3.To show all images

   docker images

 4. creates the container named mycontainer from centos image

   docker create --name mycontainer centos

   creates the container named mycontainer from centos image

-5. To delete docker container
+5.To delete docker container

   docker rm <containername>

 6.To remove image

   docker rmi <imagename>

 7.To run a container

   docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

   docker run <image-name>

   note: if you use an image that is not in your local else it pull the image from  docker registry.

   docker create --name mycontainer <imagename>

   docker create --name mycontainer <imageid>

 8. To run a container in attached mode(foreground) and in detached mode (background)